swhitefi/Comparative_Genomics/day1_afternoon/README.md

 Rush_KPC_266__filter_onlysnp
 ```

-Notice the details that were printed out in STDOUT.(How many sites were retained out of total site?)
+Notice the details that were printed out in STDOUT.(How many sites were retained out of total sites?)

 >iii.
 Generate Consensus fasta file from filtered variants using vcftools: